-Hello, my name is Bec and I am so excited to be able to share on 36th Avenue
+Hello, my name is Bec and I am so excited to be able to share on The 36th Avenue

-today from my little blog/label called smallbirdie.
+today from my little blog/label called Small Birdie.
 I live in a beautiful little city called Toowoomba in Queensland, Australia with my best friend, who also happens to be my husband.
-I work as a nurse but lately I can’t seem to take my focus off sewing.
+I work as a nurse but lately, I can’t seem to take my focus off sewing.

-I love creating things, making new from old and i love the joy of sharing all the little creations that come along the way.
+I love creating things, making new from old and I love the joy of sharing all the little creations that come along the way.
 Today I have the pleasure of sharing a beautiful ruffle skirt tutorial that I designed for one of my little nieces.

-You will need (for size 2T:
+You will need for size 2T:

 Next, prepare your fabric strips by hemming each side of the length, so that no raw edges are showing.

 Next, sew on each ruffle starting from the bottom, covering the hem.
 There will be some fabric at the top that is still visible, but this will be covered by the waistband.

-next, place both pieces of the A-Line skirt together right sides facing out, and sew along the sides.
+Next, place both pieces of the A-Line skirt together right sides facing out, and sew along the sides.
 Trim the edges.
 Turn inside out, and sew along the sides again, encasing the stitch you have just made…this is a french seam.

 Finally, the waistband.
 Fold the waistband in half, meeting each 5.5″ side, and sew at the edge.
 Iron the waistband in half lengthways, and fold in a 1″ tuck each side and iron flat.
 It should now look like a waistband to sew on the top of the skirt. pin the waistband in place at the top of the skirt, ensuring that each side meets up, and covering the top of the last ruffle.

-sew the waistband in place, leaving a 2 inch gap to thread the elastic through.
+Sew the waistband in place, leaving a 2-inch gap to thread the elastic through.
 Thread the elastic through, and sew ends together.
 Sew the gap closed.
 And you are finished!

-how super cute is she??
+How super cute is she??

-Thank you so much for having me.
-I hope to see you soon at smallbirdie.
+Thank you so much for having me!